photoprism/photoprism-docs/docs/getting-started/faq.md

 !!! info
     Our development and testing efforts are focused on small servers and home users.
-Adding functionality that seems primarily useful for deployment in business environments, or that only benefits few private users with special needs, diverts resources away from features that benefit everyone.
+Adding functionality that is primarily useful for deployment in business environments, or that only benefits few private users with special needs, diverts resources away from features that benefit everyone.
     Professional users are welcome to [reach out](../contact.md) to us for a custom solution.